Leonardo-Notargiacomo/SkyVoyage/analysis/user_stories.md

 - As a Sales Employee, I want to automatically generate return trips for customers so that the booking process is streamlined.
 - As a Sales Employee, I want to select seats manually or automatically for groups so that seating preferences are accommodated.
 - As a Sales Employee, I want to send tickets via email or provide printed copies so that customers receive their tickets in their preferred format.
+- As a Sales Employee, I want to see a list of bookings I have created, so that I can review them and delete them if no longer needed.
+- As a Sales Employee, I want to search for a booking using its Booking ID, so that I can quickly find and review a specific reservation.

 ---